Working with others on human rights

 These discussions allow us to communicate directly with our trade union partners and set the tone for how we expect local management teams to interact with local trade unions.
 Worker representatives discuss local and global rights issues which then can be addressed by our senior team.
 These discussions also give us a platform to communicate our own business context, and new policies and programmes that impact workers.
 We discuss rights issues in our own operations, in joint ventures, and involving our suppliers.
 We also focus on our key commodities such as palm oil and tea, and particularly on working conditions for women in those sectors.

 This enables us to identify any emerging issues at an early stage and work together on human rights concerns.
 For example, in 2017, following a joint commitment signed by Unilever, IUF and IndustriALL, the IUF produced a booklet called ‘No Place for Sexual Harassment at Unilever’.
 More information about our work with trade unions, including our working group with the IUF on Sustainable Employment, is on pages 38-40 of our Human Rights Report 2017 (PDF | 10MB).

 Today, around 75% of our blue-collar workers (based at factory sites) are covered by an independent trade union or collective bargaining agreement.
 We have to date focused on collecting data from factory sites but have plans to include all sites.

 Suppliers & freedom of association

 Our approach to freedom of association is carried through to our suppliers via our Responsible Sourcing Policy.
 One of its Fundamental Principles (8) is that all workers are free to exercise their right to form and/or join a trade union of their choice.
-Our Responsible Business Partner Policy for our customers and distributors also recognises this right.
+Our Responsible Business Partner Policy (PDF - 2.1MB) for our customers and distributors also recognises this right.